6-ton 6×6 truck: Chassis

 Most models had a ladder frame with three live axles, the front on leaf springs, the rear tandem leaf springs with locating arms.
 The exception was the crane truck, which had a walking beam rear suspension for stability.

 There were three wheelbases.
-The short, used for prime movers, was 185 in; the long, used for cranes, was 197 in; and the extra long, used for bridge erectors, was 220 in (measurements are from the centerline of the front axle to the centerline of rear tandem).
+The short, used for prime movers, was 185 in; the long, used for cranes, was 197 in; and the extra long, used for bridge erectors, was 220 in (measurements are from the centerline of the front axle to the centerline of the rear tandem).

 Prime movers and tankers had 10.00×22 size tires, while bridge, crane, and semi-tractor trucks had 14.00×20s with a larger cross-section.
 All had dual rear tires.
 Brakes were full air with drum brakes on all wheels.
 Prime movers had adjustable electrical brake connections for trailer brakes.

 Prime movers had a 25,000 lb winch behind the cab, most other trucks had a front-mounted two-drum winch for self-recovery.
 Trucks converted from prime mover chassis had no winch at all.